omersha/omersha.github.io/_posts/2016-05-14-learning-dynamical-systems.md

 So this leads to the central question of this post: how can the parameters
 $\Theta$ be estimated?

-This is an interesting topic, requires balancing trade-offs of statistical considerations, numerical accuracy and computational efficiency.
+This is an interesting topic, requires balancing trade-offs regarding statistical considerations, numerical accuracy and computational efficiency.
 The following is based on a paper by [Dattner and Gugushvili](http://arxiv.org/abs/1503.07973), and will deal with the general case.
 The Lotka-Volterra equations